ViewTouch/viewtouch/README.md

 ViewTouch POS on Android
 =========
 ViewTouch can send a remote display/input session to any Android tablet or smartphone.
 The Android X Server is based on XSDL and can be downloaded from QR Codes found either on the ViewTouch desktop or from http://www.viewtouch.com/nc.html.
-Many thanks to Sergii Pylypenko, of Kiev, Ukraine for creating a special version of XSDL for ViewTouch !!
+Many, many thanks to Sergii Pylypenko, of Kiev, Ukraine for creating and maintaining a special version of XSDL for ViewTouch !!